Decentralization: A Qualitative Survey of Node Operators: Analysis

-We define five personas, Foundation, Developers, Contributors, Validators and Stakers.
-As we focus on Proof-of-Stake systems, we omit users, as stakers are a subset of users who directly interact with the incentive mechanisms of economic finality and chain governance via staking.
+An enumeration and analysis of agents in the system is necessary to understand the governance topology of these networks.
+In Table \ref{table:agents}, we define five personas, Foundation, Core Team, Contributors, Validators and Stakers.
+We omit users, as in (D)PoS, stakers are a subset of users who directly interact with the incentive mechanisms of economic finality and chain governance via staking. { \quad{ }}